This website uses cookies to help you make the most of your visit.

 Principle 1.
 Governance

 The pharmacy has written procedures for team members to follow.
-But they do not carry out a thorough investigation when things go wrong to help identify learning opportunities.
-And there is evidence of the same mistakes happening again.
-The pharmacy generally keeps the records it needs to by law.
+Members of the team make a record when things go wrong.
+But they do not always carry out a thorough investigation to identify subsequent learning opportunities which means it may not be able to improve the services that it provides.
+The pharmacy generally keeps the required records.
 And members of the team understand how to keep people's private information safe.

 Principle 2.
 Staff